Jet Lending, LLC logo

 Cash 4 Gold & Diamonds

-Los Angeles-based buyer of gold, diamonds, watches, and gemstones offering free appraisals and immediate cash payments since 2007.
+Los Angeles-based buyer of gold, diamonds, watches, and gemstones offering free appraisals and short-term cash access payments since 2007.

-Best for: Los Angeles residents with inherited jewelry, gold, diamonds, or luxury watches seeking quick cash conversion, People clearing out jewelry boxes or downsizing without attachment to specific pieces
+Profile signals: Los Angeles residents with inherited jewelry, gold, diamonds, or luxury watches seeking short-term cash access conversion, People clearing out jewelry boxes or downsizing without attachment to specific pieces

 E-FIX CREDIT Inc. logo